Rescued 2010 Winter Olympics sled dog goes missing in Oliver - BC Local News

 Where is Arctic?

-It’s been more than three months since Alison Savoie’s beloved 13-year-old rescue husky dog disappeared from a home he was visiting near Oliver.
+It’s been more than three months since Maple Ridge’s Alison Savoie’s beloved 13-year-old rescue Husky dog disappeared from a home he was visiting near Oliver.

-Since then, Savoie has been on a desperate search for him, putting up posters, chasing every lead, using drones and horses, and even the volunteer services of a pet medium.
+Since then, Savoie has been on a desperate search for him, putting up posters, chasing every lead, using drones and horses – even the volunteer services of a pet medium.

-Now with the weather cooling, Savoie is getting even more worried and is making a plea to local hunters and everyone going into the backcountry to keep a watchful eye out for Arctic.
+Now with the weather cooling, Savoie is getting even more worried, making a plea to local hunters and everyone going into the backcountry to keep a watchful eye out for Arctic.

 “I believe he’s still out there.
 He’s survived so much, and he is loved so much, I just have to believe in hope for Arctic.
 We just want him home.”